hopperlabsxyz/vault-computation-cli/README.md

 bun run find-blocks <chainId:VaultAddress> [options]
 ```

-Find all blocks where fee distributions occurred for a specific vault.
-Use this command to determine the block range for fee computation.
+Identifies blocks where fee distributions and fee receiver transfers occurred for a specific vault.
+This command helps determine the block range for fee computation by showing:

+- Blocks with total assets updates
+- Blocks with fee receiver transfers
+- All events in chronological order with timestamps

 ### User Fee